13 Beginners Painting Mistakes to Avoid

 What to Avoid:

-- Placing Attention-Getters in the Middle of the Painting
+- Placing the main focal point in the center of the painting

 Keep reading for more information on each item.